Home For Babies For Children For Mums About Us Book Now

 Not all scars are the same.
 A fine-line scar, a hypertrophic scar and a keloid scar all behave differently — and the technique that helps one can aggravate another.
 Rubbing a scar vigorously when it isn't ready can make things worse rather than better.
 This is why an assessment comes before anything else.

-The overhang — the pouch that many women notice above or below the scar — is often a combination of fascial adhesion, scar tethering and diastasis recti.
-Understanding which is driving it is the starting point for addressing it.
+The overhang — the pouch that many women notice above or below the scar — can be linked to factors such as fascial restriction, scar tethering or diastasis recti.
+Understanding what may be contributing is the starting point for looking at it.
 Antonietta will assess this as part of your appointment.

 Available at Berkhamsted